joelains/My-Coding-Tutorial-/README.md

   --input-format SingleEndFastqManifestPhred33V2

   ## Step 2: Denoising with Deblur
-  Deblur uses sequence error profiles to associate wrong sequences with true biological sequences, resulting in high-quality sequence variant data.
-First it will go through quality filtering process.
+Deblur uses sequence error profiles to distinguish sequencing errors from true biological sequences, producing high-quality amplicon sequence variants (ASVs).
+The first step in the pipeline is quality filtering:

   qiime quality-filter q-score \
   --i-demux single-end-demux.qza \
   --o-filtered-sequences demux-filtered.qza \
   --o-filter-stats demux-filter-stats.qza

-  The second step is to denoise and use the Qiime deblur denoise-16S method, which requires a trim length.
-However, since each of the sequences in the samples is 301 we must keep it at 301 because all of the base pairs are important for the run. -p jobs-to-start 6 , reqired so the denoise process can be quicker than normal and save time for analysis.
+Next, I denoised the sequences using the deblur denoise-16S method.
+I set the trim length to 301 bp to retain the full sequence length, which is necessary because all base pairs are important for my analysis.
+I also specified six jobs to speed up the denoising process.

   qiime deblur denoise-16S \
   --i-demultiplexed-seqs demux-filtered.qza \